skydive-project/skydive/contrib/openshift/README.md

 # OpenShift template for skydive agent

-This OpenShift template allows you to instanciate skydive in OpenShift.
+This OpenShift template allows you to instantiate skydive in OpenShift.

 Assuming you work on project skydive: